hrj/scala.unfold/chapter1.md

 thus it is difficult to write and maintain very large applications in it.

 For most purposes `C` is a statically and strongly typed language.
-However, it allows pointer conversions, pointer arithmetic and low level access to memory, and when these are used, it becomes a dynamically and weakly typed language!
+However, it allows pointer conversions, pointer arithmetic and low level access to memory, and when these are used, it becomes a weakly typed language!

 ### Java